Japanese Americans: Entertainment and media

 Miyoshi Umeki won the Academy Award for Best Supporting Actress in 1957.
 Actors Sessue Hayakawa, Mako Iwamatsu, and Pat Morita were nominated for Academy Awards in 1957, 1966, and 1984 respectively.

 Steven Okazaki won the 1990 Academy Award for Best Documentary (Short Subject) for his film Days of Waiting: The Life & Art of Estelle Ishigo.
 Chris Tashima won the 1997 Academy Award for Best Live Action Short Film.
 Audrey Marrs won the 2010 Academy Award for Best Documentary Feature.
 Kazu Hiro won the Academy Award for Best Makeup and Hairstyling in 2018 and 2020, winning the second award as an American citizen.

 Jack Soo, born Goro Suzuki, (Valentine's Day and Barney Miller), George Takei (Star Trek fame) and Pat Morita (Happy Days and The Karate Kid) helped pioneer acting roles for Asian Americans while playing secondary roles on the small screen during the 1960s and 1970s.
 In 1976, Morita starred in Mr. T and Tina, the first American sitcom centered on a person of Asian descent.
 Keiko Yoshida appeared on the 1999–2005 TV show ZOOM on PBS Kids.
 Gregg Araki (director of independent films) is also Japanese American.

 Cary Fukunaga is an Emmy-award-winning filmmaker and writer known for directing and producing the first season of HBO series True Detective, and for directing the 2021 James Bond film No Time to Die.

 Karen Fukuhara grew up speaking Japanese as her first language and attended Japanese language schools on Saturdays for 11 years.
 She got her start in the entertainment industry as a host for Disney Channel's Movie Surfers before she made her film debut in 2016's Suicide Squad as Tatsu Yamashiro / Katana.
 Fukuhara has since lent her talent to live-action and animated shows such as The Boys, She-Ra and the Princesses of Power, and Kipo and the Age of Wonderbeasts.

 Mackenyu won the 40th Japan Academy Newcomers of the Year Award in 2017 for his appearance on Chihayafuru Part 1.
 He is the son of actor and martial artist Sonny Chiba.
 He has portrayed characters in many other adaptations of popular manga series, including JoJo's Bizarre Adventure: Diamond Is Unbreakable Chapter I (2017), Tokyo Ghoul S (2019), the villain Yukishiro Enishi in Rurouni Kenshin: The Final (2021), the protagonist Pegasus Seiya in Knights of the Zodiac and Roronoa Zoro in the Netflix series One Piece (2023 TV series).

 Japanese Americans anchor TV newscasts in markets all over the country.
-Notable anchors include Tritia Toyota, Adele Arakawa, David Ono, Kent Ninomiya, Lori Matsukawa, and Rob Fukuzaki.
+Notable anchors include Ken Kashiwahara, Tritia Toyota, Adele Arakawa, David Ono, Kent Ninomiya, Lori Matsukawa, and Rob Fukuzaki.